 While the event itself may have physically taken place on private property, it was clear to the Commission that the nature of the occasion was not private.
 A senior member of the Royal Family had attended in an official capacity - something that would have been recorded in the Court Circular as a public engagement.
 Moreover, the Commission was bound to take into account the fact that the photographer was present at the school by invitation: he was there with the consent of the event's organisers and there was no suggestion that he was taking photographs surreptitiously.
-In these circumstances, it was not incumbent on the photographer to ask permission of individuals before taking their picture.
-Neither was the editor obliged to obtain permission before publishing such photographs, regardless of the context.
+In these circumstances, it was not incumbent on the photographer to ask permission before publishing such photographs, regardless of the context.
 While the Commission accepted that the complainant may not have known that his hosts had invited journalists to record the celebrations, it could not conclude that the event was one at which the complainant had a reasonable expectation of privacy.
 There was therefore no breach of either Clauses 3 or 4 of the Code.